MyBitFoundation/MyBit-Network.tech/README.md

 * Platform wallet and platform token must be set
 * Operators must be registered and choose which currencies they wish to accept

-Basic functionality for these critical operations are found below:
+Basic functionality for these critical operations are outlined below:

 ### [Database](contracts/database)
 Contracts in the SDK store all long-term data in a non-upgradeable database contract.
 This allows for contracts to be upgraded without losing valuable data.
 The Database stores all data in a simple key:value manner.
 The key is always of bytes32 type, as they are the keccak256 hash of the variableName, ID, address etc: